Birla Institute of Technology and Science, Pilani – Mumbai Campus

 Birla Institute of Technology and Science, Pilani – Mumbai Campus is a constituent campus of the BITS Pilani.
 It was formally inaugurated by Finance Minister Nirmala Sitharaman in February 2024.
-The campus houses three institutions—School of Management (BITSoM), Law (BITSLAW), and Design (BITSDES), with a focus on interdisciplinary higher education.
+The campus houses three institutions—School of Management (BITSoM), School of Law (BITSLAW), and School of Design (BITSDES), with a focus on interdisciplinary higher education.

 Campus

 The campus is located in Kamba, on the outskirts of Kalyan, within the Mumbai Metropolitan Region, about 60 km northeast of central Mumbai.
 Spread across 63 acre, it features academic blocks, a Centre of Excellence, moot court, hybrid classrooms, digital studios, an incubation centre, and residential and sports facilities designed for collaborative learning environment.

 Academic programmes

 The campus hosts three technical institutions under BITS Pilani: